michaelandrefraniatte/michaelandrefraniatte/README.md

 **Intellectual Properties:**

-Source codes, Programs, designs, informations, documentations, websites, web applications, extensions, books, concepts, ideas, trademarks, visuals, and all in touch with my works are my own properties.
+Source codes, programs, equations, methods, designs, informations, documentations, websites, web applications, extensions, books, concepts, ideas, trademarks, visuals, and all in touch with my works are my own properties.
 No one may copy.

 **Requirements:**